Admissions Testing

 If you are considering enrolling your child in an independent school in the Washington, D.C. metro area, they may be required to complete admissions testing.
-Capital Institute’s team of licensed clinical psychologists and associates offers comprehensive admissions testing for independent schools at our Bethesda office.
+Some public-school advanced programs also require testing as part of their application process.
+Capital Institute’s team of licensed clinical psychologists and associates offers testing for school admission at our Bethesda office.

 What is the Purpose?

-Admissions testing are aptitude tests that evaluate a student’s ability to perform and can help determine whether your child has the cognitive and behavioral skills necessary to succeed in certain independent school environments.
-Results may help with both entrance and class placement for private and public schools with Advanced Placement programs.
-Additionally, admissions tests can help predict future educational success and can identify special needs that may better help your child succeed in school.
+Standard admissions tests evaluate a student’s ability to perform and can help determine whether your child has the cognitive and behavioral skills necessary to succeed in certain school environments.
+Some schools also require tests of academic achievement.
+Results may help with both entrance and class placement for private and public schools with advanced programs.
+Additionally, admissions tests can identify special needs that may better help your child succeed in school.

 What to Expect

-Following testing, we conduct a feedback session to review the results of the assessments and explain our recommendations.
-Of note, intelligence quotient (IQ) tests are not valid if your child has already taken one within the last year.
+Of note, aptitude tests are not valid if your child has already taken one within the last year.
 Most independent schools do accept previous test results, but this is important information to confirm before completing the enrollment process.

 Preparing your Child